 Fruit and Vegetables Gardens

-I’m partial to using yards to compost, return the nutrients to the soil, and then grow food.
-Big surprise, I know.
 When we grow our own food, we know what we eat, provide fodder for pollinators, and have an incentive to regenerate soil in the most natural and healthy ways possible.
 After all, the soil is the lifeblood and source of nutrients for the food we will ultimately put in our bodies.
+Food gardens are great for the environment and are a step toward food sovereignty.

 Depending on where you live, this might be a better alternative.
 Artificial turf is made from petroleum-based products like nylon and polyester or other synthetic materials.